 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review Microsoft Security Advisory 979352 and apply the suggested workaround of setting the Internet zone security setting to High to help mitigate the risks.
+US-CERT encourages users and administrators to review VMware knowledgebase article 1029397 and apply any necessary updates to help mitigate the risks.

-US-CERT encourages users and administrators to review the bulletin and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review Apple article HT4455 and apply any necessary updates to help mitigate the risks.

 As the winter holidays are quickly approaching, US-CERT is republishing this entry to increase awareness.